 - Get yourself some Magic Cake Strips.
 These funny little do-dads get soaked in water than wrapped around your cake pan before you put pan in the over.
 With this nifty strips, your cake will come out with an even top – no dome in the middle – perfect.

 - There are lots of ways to doctor up a cake mix.
+Try adding 4 oz of cream cheese instead of pudding for example.
+You can even replace the pudding with a little sour cream if want for extra creaminess and moisture.
 My recipe above is the easiest way to make a mix taste “homemade” but to become an expert, pick up one of the books from the The Cake Mix Doctor.
 I became the go-to gal for cakes at local pot lucks simply by mastering the banana cake recipe in this book.
 So easy it is embarrassing!

 Now, back to the Red Velvet cake.